MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 :::image type="content" source="media/enhanced-data-model/packages-installed.png" alt-text="Updated packages installed.":::

-You can opt out from new data model site creation by disabling the **Upgrade to modern data model for new sites** option from top tool bar. <!--this will not delete packages, won't delete sites, will still work, will create standard instead, toggle will just turn off process -->
+You can opt out from new data model site creation by disabling the **Upgrade to modern data model for new sites** option from top tool bar.
+Disabiling the enhanced data model will not remove the solution packages or delete any websites.

+Existing websites created using the enhanced data model will continue to operate.
+Any new website created will use the standard data model.

 ## Update enhanced data model packages